lingasc/icebreaker-generator-thanks/README.md

 ---
 #### Seriously:
 There's nothing that I haven't already said, yet words haven't conveyed my gratitude for all your guidance and patience, for pushing me to continue and challenge myself, and the empowerment I've gained from it.
-My thought is that I might do a better job expressing my gratitude by using what you've taught me to make you this.
-Hope you like it, and don't hesitate to let me know how anything can be improved.
+My thought is that I might do a better job expressing my gratitude by using what you've taught me to make you this. _There's absolutely no obligation to use this icebreaker generator._ If you do, I hope you like it, and don't hesitate to let me know how anything can be improved.

 ---